CharlieRosander/Examinering-ETL/README.md

 A line plot of the forecasted temperatures will be displayed in a separate window.

-The program uses PostGresql to store the data in tables and dimensional tables.
+The program uses PostGreSQL to store the data in tables and dimensional tables.

 ## Possible improvements & Thoughts